Eacles imperialis: Status

 Eacles imperialis is one of a few saturniid species in a regional decline throughout the northeastern US, with some New England states lacking records for many decades.
-Reasons for decline have been proposed to be the use of pesticide, insecticides, and herbicides in commercial farming, metal halide street lamps, and the introduction of parasitoids in the attempt to control the gypsy moth population.
-A population on Martha's Vineyard, Massachusetts, has been the subject of scientific and local political activity, especially concerning preservation of sensitive frost-bottom oak/pine habitat.
-E. imperialis is certainly a common species of middle-Atlantic states, Appalachia, the Ohio Valley, and Deep South regions, and is associated with forest, rural and suburban habitat.
+Reasons for the decline have been proposed to be the use of pesticide, insecticides, and herbicides in commercial farming, metal halide street lamps, and the introduction of parasitoids in the attempt to control the spongy moth population.
+A population on Martha's Vineyard, Massachusetts, has been the subject of scientific and local political activity, especially concerning the preservation of the sensitive frost-bottom oak/pine habitat.
+E. imperialis is certainly a common species of middle-Atlantic states, Appalachia, the Ohio Valley, and Deep South regions, and is associated with forest, rural and suburban habitats.
 It is possible that to the north, E. imperialis requires specific habitat and that the increasing fragmentation of niches such as coastal or montane pine barrens is a factor.

 Life cycle

+In Florida and other southern areas, a few adults emerge in spring or early summer, but most emerge in late summer.
 There is only one brood a year.

 Imperial moth larvae are polyphagous with many recorded hosts.
 However, there are probably regional differences in food preferences.
 The following plant species are the most commonly reported hosts for the imperial moth: pine species, maple species, oak species, sweetgum, and sassafras.